Skip to content

 Overview

-As usual, types are divided into basic types and user defined types (enum, union, struct, fault, def).
+As usual, types are divided into basic types and user defined types (enum, union, struct, typedef, bitstruct).
 All types are defined on a global level.

 Naming